-For Colombian people, Semana Santa (Holy Week) is one of the most important celebrations.
+For Colombian people, Semana Santa (Holy Week) is one of the most important annual celebrations.
 It traditionally starts on Palm Sunday and lasts until Easter Sunday.
-Popayan and Mompox are the most religious centres in Colombia.
+Popayan and Mompox are religious centers of Colombia where Easter events are the most impressive.
 Popayan Easter celebrations are included in the UNESCO world heritage list.
-During Maundy Tuesday and Good Friday, people all over Colombia commemorate Jesus Christ’s Passion, crucifixion, and death.
+The peak of ceremonies falls during Maundy Tuesday and Good Friday when people all over Colombia commemorate Jesus Christ’s Passion, crucifixion, and death.

-During the Holy Week, you will be able to buy homemade sweets from coconut, mango, rice, papaya, and other ingredients.
-Be ready that Holy Week in Colombia is so busy that prices at that time are incredibly high, so do your booking in advance.
+During the Holy Week, vendors offer homemade sweets from coconut, mango, rice, papaya, and other ingredients.
+Holy Week in Colombia is so busy that accommodation rates at that time go up, so do your booking in advance.